MonashBI/arcana-legacy/README.rst

-Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of analysis groups (e.g. NeuroImaging studies) built on Nipype_.
+Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on Nipype_.

 Arcana_ interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
 Repositories can either be XNAT_ repositories or plain file system directories, and a BIDS_ module is under development.

 Analysis workflows are constructed and executed using the Nipype_ package, and can either be run locally or submitted to HPC